What is the Difference Between an Invoice and ReceiptWritten by Evelina (InvoiceBerry.com) on May 16, 2016

 However, as any business owner or someone who has a background in accounting will tell you, the two terms can be vastly different.

-Some people find out this fact when they go about settling the accounts on their business.
+Some people find out this fact when they go about settling the accounts for their business.
 Others realize this in a slightly more unpleasant way when they go to file their taxes.

 Both are used to record the amounts owed and paid for with regards to the stated goods and services.
 Both are legal documents.